 Modi dials UK PM, expresses concern over violent protests outside Indian mission

-New Delhi, Aug 21: Prime Minister, Narendra Modi dialled his British counterpart Boris Johnson and raised the violent protests that took place outside the Indian mission in London on Independence Day.
+New Delhi, Aug 21: Prime Minister, Narendra Modi dialled his British counterpart Boris Johnson and raised concern about the violent protests that took place outside the Indian mission in London on Independence Day.

 It may be recalled that thousands of Pakistanis and Khalistani supporters held a violent protest on August 15.
-They clashed with the Indian diaspora and raised anti India slogans.
+They clashed with the Indian diaspora and raised anti-India slogans.

 Imran Khan discusses Kashmir issue with Boris Johnson